srsapireddy/OpenLANE_EDA/README.md

 After this comes the physical implementation, also called automated Place and Route, done by the OpenROAD application. </br>

 ### Logic Equivlence Check</br>
-We need to perform LEC checking using yosys.
+We need to perform LEC checking using Yosys.
 We compare the netlist resulting from the optimization step in PD flow with the gate-level netlist generated in synthesis.
 To make sure they are functionally equivalent. </br>
 During the physical implementation, we have a step–fake antenna diodes insertion script to address the antenna rules violations. </br>

 ### ANTENNA Rules Violations</br>